Good to know

 The basketball-inspired profile of the Nike Blazer does not include any advanced technology as the original shoe was designed as a canvas high-top with a big Swoosh on the sides.
 The vulcanized construction of the rubber outsole was further enhanced by herringbone tread patterns at the bottom of the sole.

-What the Nike Blazer lacked in terms in technology was immensely compensated by its classic good looks and minimalist design that many sneakerheads wanted.
-Soon the high-top sneaker became a mid-top and then as a low-top sneaker as the brand gave in to demands of various users to have a sneaker that does not constrict movements at the ankle.
-Aside from canvas, many other materials were also used on the upper that include leather, nylon, and suede.
+What the Nike Blazer lacked in terms of technology was immensely compensated by its classic good looks and minimalist design that many sneakerheads wanted.
+Soon the high-top sneaker became a mid-top and then as a low-top sneaker as the brand gave in to the demands of various users to have a sneaker that does not constrict movements at the ankle.
+Aside from canvas, many other materials were also used on the upper that includes leather, nylon, and suede.

 The basketball shoe’s versatility in design has resulted in its longevity in the brand’s sneaker portfolio that spanned several decades.
 It also crossed over from being an on-court favorite into the feet of the skateboarding community.
 The main reason for this crossover is its relaxed high-top silhouette and the amazing grip and boardfeel of its rubber outsole with herringbone pattern.

 From recreational, amateur, and professional skaters, the Nike Blazer shoes became a recognizable feature in the world skate scene that it has also been redesigned countless times since its conception depending on the trend and the growth of its loyal following.
 The sneaker successfully crossed over from the world of sports into the bigger and more competitive world of lifestyle sneakers.

 As a result of its continued demand, the Nike Blazer sneaker is now offered in low, mid, and high-top versions.
 The low-top version is the Nike Blazer Low which had materials for the upper like canvas, leather, and suede.